artcom/Zerseher/README.md

-The cloth simulation used in the redesign of the Zerseher.
+Torn eye effect used in the new Zerseher.

 # Zerseher
-The Zerseher is pioneering interactive installation created by Joachim Sauter & Dirk Lüsebrink in 1990.
+The Zerseher is a pioneering interactive installation created by Joachim Sauter & Dirk Lüsebrink in 1990.

 The piece was redesigned in 2014 by Raphaël de Courville and Dimitar Ruszev under the direction of Joachim Sauter.

 # Credits
 Zerseher, 2014

 Artist: Joachim Sauter
 Computational design: Raphaël de Courville, Dimitar Ruszev
 Software development: Sinan Goo, Teemu Kallio
 Construction: Marcus Heyden
 Commissioned by Berlin Akademie der Künste for the exhibition “Schwindel der Wirklichkeit”, September 17 – December 14, 2014

 More: http://artcom.de/de/blog/on-the-development-of-the-new-zerseher/